Table of Contents

 - 38.7% of internet users from 16 to 64 of age are using banking and financial services apps

 While it’s provided for free, a mobile banking app can benefit banks in many ways that are not just limited to customer experience.
 Building/developing a mobile banking application can give banks significant advantages in terms of efficiency and cost reduction.
 In other words, the banking app is a win-win deal for both banks and their customers.

 Online frauds can be threatening.
-But there are many solutions banks can leverage to strengthen their mobile app’s security.
+But there are many solutions banks can leverage to strengthen their mobile app’s security such as eKYC Solutions, Machine Learning, Data Analysis and so on.

 Cutting operational costs